V5C_Logbook

 How to transfer or change ownership using the logbook?

-It is unnecessary for ownership transfer only when you need to sell the car.
+It is unnecessary to transfer ownership only when you need to sell the car.
 For instance, parents give the car to their friends, family or divorce settlements.

 If you intend to sell or give the vehicle, ensure you are already the vehicle’s registered keeper.
 Fill the sections 6 and 8 of the V5C.
 Once it’s done, send them to the DVLA address.